 Jennifer enjoys using her knowledge and training in cycling coaching and personal training, along with her nutrition education, to help others improve and maintain health and performance.
 Her goal is minimizing chances of injury and maintaining a balance between training and everyday life.

-Jennifer has coached adult and youth USAT national championship qualifiers and is currently pursuing a USAT Level I Coaching Certification with a Youth and Junior focus.
+Jennifer has coached adult and youth USAT national championship qualifiers and is a certified USAT Level I Coach with a Youth and Junior focus.

 Lisa Steptoe (Team Manager)

 Lisa became a multisport athlete in 2010 with her first triathlon at Nation’s Tri in DC on a borrowed mountain bike.
 In 2017, at the same race, she placed 1st in the Masters Athena Division, securing an entry to the iconic Escape from Alcatraz race.
 Lisa successfully Escaped in 2018.
 In the 10 years of her multisport lifestyle, she has raced in over 30 Duathlons, Triathlons and Aquabikes achieving the podium 4x.
 Lisa will be going for her IM in 2021 at IMMD.
 Lisa motto: BE RELENTLESS and “I may not be fast, but I make triathlon look fabulous…and fun.”
 Race Happy!

 Camille is a junior at Mount De Sales Academy in Catonsville, MD where she swims, and runs cross country and track.
 She is a YMCA of Central MD club swimmer, and a youth swim coach.

 Camille has eight years of triathlon experience.
 She has won numerous local races, was two-time Mid East Regional Champion, and raced in multiple USA Triathlon (USAT) nationals including qualifying for the USAT Youth Draft Legal nationals.